Turkmen Brigades (Popular Mobilization Forces)

-The Turkmen Brigades are Iraqi Turkmen militias formed as part of the Popular Mobilization Forces in 2014.
+The Turkmen Brigades are a group of Iraqi Turkmen-majority paramilitary formations within the Popular Mobilization Forces (PMF), established in 2014 during the conflict with the Islamic State.

 The group's commander, Sayyed Yilmaz Najar, rejected proposals for a unified Turkmen militia from the Pro-Turkey group, the Iraqi Turkmen Front.
 Najar cited his reason for rejecting the proposal as his group having both Shia and Sunni Turkmen, whereas the Iraqi Turkmen Front is exclusively Sunni.

-On 25 September 2016, 16th Brigade announced that the militias would participate in the Hawija Offensive.
+On 25 September 2016 the 16th Brigade announced that the militias would participate in the Hawija Offensive.